highest mountain peak in india

 Plant Species

 • Subtropical Forests: The lower elevations of Kanchenjunga are covered in dense subtropical forests.
-These forests are home to a variety of trees, such as oaks, maples, and laurels, as well as numerous species of ferns and orchids.
+These forests are home to various trees, such as oaks, maples, laurels, and numerous species of ferns and orchids.

-• Temperate Forests: As the altitude increases, the subtropical forests give way to temperate forests.
-These forests are dominated by conifers like pine, fir, and spruce, along with deciduous trees such as birch and rhododendron.
+• Temperate Forests: As the altitude increases, subtropical forests give way to temperate forests.
+Conifers like pine, fir, and spruce and deciduous trees like birch and rhododendron dominate these forests.

 • Alpine Meadows: Above the treeline, alpine meadows flourish.
-These meadows are rich in herbaceous plants, including a wide variety of wildflowers such as blue poppies, gentians, and primulas.
+These meadows are rich in herbaceous plants, including wildflowers like blue poppies, gentians, and primulas.
 These plants have adapted to the harsh conditions of high altitudes.

 3. Fauna